 This brandied fruit cake is a family tradition.
 Packed with real dried fruits, and loads of brandy, this will make you and your family a believer in real fruit cake!

 Dish Count :: 2 Loaf Pans, 1-2 Quart Jars, 1 Large Mixing Bowl, Cheesecloth, Foil

-I’m making it a personal mission to chance the world’s mind about fruit cake.
-No, this isn’t great aunt Nina’s technicolor fruit cake with those horrendous candied things that call themselves fruits – this is the real deal here friends.
+I’m making it a personal mission to change the world’s mind about fruit cake.
+No, this isn’t your great aunt Nina’s technicolor fruit cake with those horrendous candied things that call themselves fruits – this is the real deal here friends.